maker-ATOM/Python-ROS/ROS2/README.md

 **Spins**

+In the context of ROS 2 and executors, a callback means a function whose scheduling and execution is handled by an executor.

 When a node is spun it executes all the callbacks within the callback queue.
 These callbacks are generally associated to topic subscription, timers or service methods.
 Every time a event is triggered (data is published on the topic, timer has expired or server has responded) the associated callback is enqueued in the callback queue.
 These methods are then executed sequentially dequeuing one method at a time.

 The data associated to the callback method is bound with it once it is enqueued in the callback queue.